 Immediately after sampling, interface cores were sliced horizontally every 0.5 cm between 0 and 2 cm, every 1 cm from 2 down to 6 cm, and every 2 cm from 6 to 10 cm depth.
-Each slice was stored in a 500 cm3 plastic bottle filled with 95% ethanol containing 2 g L-1 of Rose Bengal stain (in order to label living foraminifera) following the FOBIMO directive (Schönfeld et al., 2012).
+Each slice was stored in a 500 cm3 plastic bottle filled with 95% ethanol

+- 195 containing 2 g L-1 of Rose Bengal stain (in order to label living foraminifera).
 In the laboratory, sediment samples were sieved through 63, 125 and 150 μ m meshes and the resulting fractions were stored in 95% ethanol.
 All living (Rose Bengal stained) specimens from the >150 μ m fraction were hand-picked in water from the surface layer down to 5 cm depth.
-Additionally, the living foraminifera of the 63-150 μ m fraction for the first centimetre of sediment, in order to investigate the potential use of this size fraction for

-- 210 ecological consideration.
-We counted as living foraminifera only the specimens with bright rose staining (assessing the coloration intensity of living specimens for every individual species, as recommended by Schönfeld et al. (2012)).
-Samples of the smallest size fraction, showing very high benthic foraminiferal abundance, were dried at 50°C and split with an Otto Microsplitter.
+Additionally, the living foraminifera of the 63-150 μ m fraction were picked only for the first centimetre of sediment, in order to investigate the potential use of this size fraction for ecological consideration. - 200 Samples of the smallest size fraction, showing very high benthic foraminiferal abundance, were dried at 50°C and split with an Otto Microsplitter.
 Then foraminifera were hand-sorted from an entire split containing a minimum of 300 individuals and the counts were extrapolated for the total sample.
-Foraminiferal biodiversity was estimated using different diversity indices: - 215 species richness (S) measured as the number of species, species diversity measure using the Shannon-Wiener Index (H') and species equitability (J) measured using the "Pielou Index (1975)".
-All indices were calculated using the Paleontological Statistics Data Analysis (PAST) software (version 2.17c; Hammer et al., 2001).
-Foraminiferal densities are expressed per 50 cm2 (when considering total densities) and per 50 cm3 (when considering layers of different thickness).
-The agglutinated species Spiroplectammina earlandi and Spiroplectammina biformis were not distinguished because these are morphotypes of - 220 the same species according to Korsun and Hald (2000).
+Foraminiferal biodiversity was estimated using different diversity indices: species richness (S) measured as the number of species, species diversity (H log_e) measured by the Shannon-Wiener (H') information function and species evenness (J) measured using the Pielou Index (1975).
+All indices were calculated using the - 205 Paleontological Statistics Data Analysis (PAST) software (version 2.17c; Hammer et al., 2001).
+Foraminiferal densities are expressed per 50 cm2 (when considering total densities) and per 50 cm3 volume (when considering layers of different thickness).
+The agglutinated species Spiroplectammina earlandi and Spiroplectammina biformis were not distinguished because these are morphotypes of the same species according to Korsun and Hald (2000).